tobami/littlechef/README.md

 automatically on every run if a changed metadata.rb is detected.
 Ruby roles are not yet automatically converted, but an implementation is planned.

+#### Plugins ####

+You can define your own LittleChef tasks as Python plugin modules.
+They should be located in the `plugins` directory.
+The filename will be the plugin name and the module docstring the description.
+Each plugin should define an execute funtion, which will then be executed when applying a plugin on a node (the *Cooking* section describes how to run a plugins).

+You can find example plugins in the [repository plugins directory](https://github.com/tobami/littlechef/blob/master/plugins/)

 ## Installation

 ### Desktop support